 If you’re really lucky you may catch Lilo and Stitch on a visit to Typhoon Lagoon.
 They don’t have any set appearance times listed but I found that you can meet at least one of them on your way out of the park towards the end of the day; they’ll usually be positioned right by the main gift shop.

-So there you have it friends a complete tour exploring Disney’s Typhoon Lagoon water park.
+So there you have it my friends a complete tour exploring Disney’s Typhoon Lagoon water park at Walt Disney World.
 This has some fantastic Disney theming and is a great relaxing place to unwind.
 The tropical setting will be a nice escape for many of you coming from outside the Sunshine State and you’ll love the Disney details dotted everywhere in this park.
 I do enjoy the slides at Blizzard Beach a little bit more, but for a more fun-filled day that the whole family can enjoy definitely go to Typhoon Lagoon.